AREEBAKAMIL/Employee-turnover-analyis-using-SQL/README.md

 # Steps:
 1. Download the csv file.
-2. Import the file to MySQL (you can use an SQL GUI such as [MySQL Workbench](https://www.mysql.com/products/workbench/))
+2. Load the csv into pandas dataframe
-3. Check distinct values to look for any null values
+3. Check for missing/null values
-4. Perform anaysis using SQL
+4. Encode categorical columns using Label-Encoding
-5. Visualize it using using Google Looker Studio
+5. Check for correlation using a heatmap
+6. split the dataset into test and train
+7. Train supervised ML models and compare results
+8. perform another training of the model which had provided the highest accuracy

 We can see that performing SQL analysis does not tell us much information about linkages between 'event' and the remaining variable.